Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After the Bridge, Walk Up the hill in Ponte Maceira on day one of the Camino FinisterreAfter the Bridge, Walk Up the Hill Through Ponte Maceira

-After climbing the hill, in about 1/4 kilometer from the bridge, stay left at the next two intersections and pick up this paved rural road, shown below
+After climbing the hill, after about 1/4 kilometer from the bridge, stay left at the next two intersections and pick up this paved rural road, shown below.
+You will pass by a fountain that has non-potable water.

 Steve Leaving Ponte Maceira on a Rural Secondary Road on day one on the Camino FinisterreSteve Leaving Ponte Maceira on a Rural Secondary Road